alidcast/infra.aws/README.md

 ### Creating resources

-Right now you can only create resources via the repl - but that still beats having to creating them via aws console.
+Right now you can only create resources via the repl - but that still beats having to create them via aws console.

 Note: If you're creating resources that depend on one another make sure you wait for the given dependencies to finish creating.

+Example:

 ```clj
 (def env :dev)